 - Wrist straps lack comfort features such as soft edges

 3. Helinox Passport Tension Lock Trekking Poles

-The lightest weight trekking poles Helinox offers, their Passport Tension Lock poles offer narrow diameter poles with the lightest weight the brand produces.
+The lightest weight trekking option Helinox offers, the Passport Tension Lock poles offer narrow-diameter poles with the lightest weight the brand produces.
 The lowest weight pole weighs in at 145 grams.
 Depending on the size you select, some poles can pack away into spaces shorter than 33 centimeters.

 Trim wrist straps help maintain your grip, but there are no extra features in these back-to-basics poles.
 Aluminum construction means they’re affordable yet durable, so you can get out on the trail and not worry about performance or potential replacement if necessary.

 - Less adaptable to arduous terrain and weather conditions than other models

 Aluminum poles with carbide tips, CAMP’s Xenon 4 Trekking Poles are supremely lightweight and durable.
 A total of 280 grams on their shortest poles means you won’t be hefting extra weight, and a packed length of 32 centimeters means you’ll have plenty of extra space for trail essentials.